-have IL-28's in existence because they would have been used for scrap.
-Such is this "formidable offensive" weapon.
-If you intelligence is objective it must give a correct appraisal of these I2-year old planes and report to you that they are incapable of offensive actions.
-We brought them to Cuba only because they can be used as a mobile means of coastal defense under the cover of anti-aircraft fire from their own territory.
-They can not however fly beyond the limits of that cover since they will be immediately destroyed either by modern anti-aircraft means or by simple conventional artillery; not to speak of interceptors before which they are entirely defenseless.
-Bu all this must be known not only to the intelligence but to all engaged in military matters.
+Had there been no such action on your part we would not have IL-28's in existence because they would have been used for scrap.
+Such is this "formidable offense" weapon.
+If your intelligence is objective it must give a correct appraisal of these 12year-old planes and report to you that they are incapable of offensive actions.
+We brought them to Cuba only because they can be used as a mobile means of coastal defense under the cover of antiaircraft fire from their own territory.
+They cannot however fly beyond the limits of that cover since they will be immediately destroyed either by modern antiaircraft means or by simple conventional artillery; not to speak of interceptors before which they are entirely defenseless.
+But all this must be known not only to the intelligence but to all engaged in military matters.

-Nevertheless we regard your concern with understanding though on our part we share the desire of the Government of Cu to possess defensive weapons which would permit to defend the territorial integrity of its country.
+Nevertheless we regard your concern with understanding though on our part we share the desire of the Government of Cuba to possess defensive weapons which would permit to defend the territorial integrity of its country.

-Therefore if you met this with understanding and if we agreed with you on solving other questions in implementing the mutually assumed obligations then the question of IL-28 bomber would be solved without difficulties.
+Therefore if you met this with understanding and if we agreed with you on solving other questions in implementing the mutually assumed obligations then the question of IL-28 bombers would be solved without difficulties.

-In what way should this cooperation, in our understanding find its expression and what would facilitate the solution of this question?
+In what way should this cooperation, in our understanding, find its expression and what would facilitate the solution of this question?

 We state to you that these bombers are piloted solely by our fliers.
-Consequently you should not have any fears that they can be used to do harm to the United States or other neighbouring countries in Western Hemisphere.
+Consequently you should not have any fears that they can be used to do harm to the United States or other neighboring countries in Western Hemisphere.
 And since you and your allies in Western Hemisphere have taken an obligation not to invade Cuba then it would seem this weapon should not pose any threat for you.
-Moreover we are aware of what militan means are in your possession.
+Moreover we are aware of what military means are in your possession.
 If the enemy were threatening us with such weapon we would ignore that threat completely for it would cause us no anxiety whatsoever.

-But because you express apprehension that this weapon can be some sort of a threat to the US or other countries of Wester Hemisphere which do not possess adequate defensive means we state to you as a guarantee that those planes are piloted by our fliers and therefore there should be no misgivings that they could be used to the detriment of any state.
+But because you express apprehension that this weapon can be some sort of a threat to the U.S. or other countries of Western Hemisphere which do not possess adequate defensive means we state to you as a guarantee that those planes are piloted by our fliers and therefore there should be no misgivings that they could be used to the detriment of any state.